U.S. flag

 Adverse Effects

-Pulmonary aspiration and a resulting aspiration pneumonitis are the most concerning risks of administration of activated charcoal.
+Pulmonary aspiration and resulting aspiration pneumonitis are the most concerning risks associated with the administration of activated charcoal.
 Aspiration from emesis and misplaced nasogastric tubes for activated charcoal administration can lead to severe respiratory compromise and even death.
 Therefore, an adequate airway assessment must occur before activated charcoal administration.
 In patients with a depressed level of consciousness, providers must consider the risk-to-benefit ratio of intubation for airway protection and the therapeutic benefits of activated charcoal.
-Emesis occurs more often with rapid administration of activated charcoal, and the risk of emesis increases when the activated charcoal has sorbitol added.
+Emesis is more common with rapid administration of activated charcoal, and the risk of emesis increases when sorbitol is added.
 Patients should be monitored for mental status changes and continued airway protection if emesis occurs.

-While emesis is a common adverse effect, more significant gastrointestinal complications such as bowel obstructions have been reported after the administration of activated charcoal.
-Patients with pre-existing motility disorders, those receiving opioids or antimuscarinic drugs, and those treated with MDAC might be at greater risk.
+Although emesis is a common adverse effect, more significant gastrointestinal complications such as bowel obstructions have been reported after the administration of activated charcoal.
+Patients with preexisting motility disorders, those receiving opioids or antimuscarinic drugs, and those treated with MDAC might be at greater risk.
 However, the likelihood of a more significant gastrointestinal complication following SDAC therapy is low.[4]

 Contraindications

-• Patients with an unprotected airway (in other words, a depressed level of consciousness) without endotracheal intubation
+• Patients with an unprotected airway, such as those with a depressed level of consciousness, and without endotracheal intubation.

-• If activated charcoal use is likely to increase the risk and severity of aspiration of a toxin (hydrocarbons with high aspiration potentials)
+• Situations in which activated charcoal may increase the risk or severity of aspiration, such as ingestion of hydrocarbons with high aspiration potential.

-• When endoscopy is likely to be attempted as activated charcoal may obscure endoscopic visualization
+• Circumstances in which endoscopy is likely to be required, because activated charcoal may obscure endoscopic visualization.

 Monitoring

-As activated charcoal remains inert within the GI tract, no therapeutic index for systemic absorption exists.
+As activated charcoal remains inactive in the gastrointestinal tract, no therapeutic index for systemic absorption is applicable.

 Toxicity

-No significant toxicity from activated charcoal exists as it is not systemically absorbed; however, adverse effects from the administration, as listed above, such as emesis, aspiration, and bowel obstruction, can occur.
+No significant toxicity from activated charcoal is expected as it is not absorbed systemically; however, adverse effects from its administration, such as emesis, aspiration, and bowel obstruction, may occur.

 Enhancing Healthcare Team Outcomes